-History of Ape Cave
+History of Ape Cave at Mt St Helens

-Roughly 2,000 years ago fluid basaltic lava poured from her southern side, much like the Hawaiian volcanoes.
+Roughly 2,000 years ago, fluid basaltic lava poured from Mt St Helens’ southern side, much like the Hawaiian volcanoes today.
 As the outer edges of this lava stream cooled, an insulated crust formed which allowed the inner lava to continue flowing.
 This fast-moving inner lava, which pulsed through the tube for months, created one channel which is the lava tube you can explore today.

-The discovery of Ape Cave
+Discovery of Ape Cave

-Ape Cave, Mt St Helens
+Explore Ape Cave at Mt St Helens

 The parking lot is quite large, but during the summer it’s almost impossible to find parking.
 Luckily, additional roadside parking is available down the road.
 In the winter, the parking lot is gated and snowed in.
 Instead, park at the Trail of Two Forests and snowshoe in.
 The Northwest Forest Pass is required to park in the summer and the Sno-Park Permit in the winter.
 The Ape Headquarters, where you can buy souvenirs and rent lanterns in the summer, is located just off the parking lot.
 Washrooms are also available here.

-Staying safe in the lava tube
+Staying Safe in the Lava Tube

 *Pricing as of 2016

-Adventuring in the Lower Ape Cave
+The Lower Ape Cave

 The Lower Ape Cave is an easy 1.5-mile round trip that can be explored in about an hour.
 This section is the most heavily trafficked and is popular with families with young kids.
-As such, it’s usually well lit due to the sheer amount of people exploring it.
+Even though there are no built-in lights, this section is usually well lit due to the sheer amount of people exploring it.

-Formations in the Lower Ape Cave
+What to Expect from the Lower Ape Cave

 The railroad tracks are a formation of rock that runs along the side of the tunnel that resembles a track.
 They were formed as the lava drained and minerals along the side were left behind, trailing after the retreating lava flow.

-Spelunking in the Upper Ape Cave
+The Upper Ape Cave

-Formations in the Upper Ape Cave
+What to Expect from the Upper Ape Cave

 Exiting the Upper Ape Cave

-White-Nose Syndrome and bats
+White-Nose Syndrome & Bats

 Small-eared bats also live in Ape Cave.
 They rarely bother visitors, but they are very susceptible to disease people may carry.
 The most devastating disease is white-nose syndrome which is lethal to them.
 As of April 2016, the disease had killed 6 million small-eared bats in Canada and the USA.
 Ape Cave is currently free of the disease, but once infected it spreads like wildfire.
 If one bat is infected, within two years about 90% of its colony will be dead.
-As such, Park Rangers work relentlessly in the summer to educate visitors.
+Because of this, Park Rangers work relentlessly in the summer to educate visitors.
 Protecting the small-eared bats is an ongoing process, but one of the easiest things you can do is ensure you don’t wear clothes you’ve worn in other caves.
 To learn more about white-nose syndrome and what you can do, visit WhiteNoseSyndrome.org.

-While exploring Ape Cave it's important to leave no sign that you were there.
+While exploring Ape Cave, it's important to leave no sign that you were there.
 Bring only yourself, warm clothes, and lights.
 Leave your food, drinks, e-cigs, and pets at home; smoking, fires, rock collecting, and littering is prohibited.
 As the old saying goes, “take nothing but pictures, leave nothing but footprints, kill nothing but time”.